 A study published in the Journal of Aging and Physical Activity found that combining strength training with balance exercises yielded the best results in reducing fall risks.
 Another report from Harvard Medical School highlighted the importance of staying socially active, as isolation can contribute to physical decline.

-“Balance isn’t just about physical fitness—it’s also about mental sharpness,” explains Dr. Lisa Nguyen, a neurologist specializing in aging.
-“Engaging in activities that challenge both your mind and body creates a winning combination.”
+“Balance isn’t just about physical fitness—it’s also about mental sharpness,” explains Dr. Lisa Nguyen, a neurologspecializingzing in aging.
+“Engaging in activities challenging both your mind and body creates a winning combination.”

 Real-Life Success Stories